-Or at anytime by clicking on the 'My Schools' tab (right hand side) on the home page, just above the 'Find A School' box.
+Or at anytime by clicking on the 'My Schools' tab (right hand side) on the home page, just under the 'Find A School' box.
 "My Schools" becomes "My Saved Schools' once you are logged in and have created lists.

 Comparing Schools - not all schools are equal!

 You've found schools of interest and saved them to my schools why not compare them?